-A huge public library established an EMS following the requirements of ISO 14001, which was third-party certified 10 years ago.
-You are performing the second surveillance audit of the third certification cycle.
-The audit plan included an audit to the Director as the last interview before the closing meeting.
+A group of 22 Italian restaurants in downtown San Francisco (US) established an EMS following the requirements of ISO 14001.
+You are performing an internal audit before the fourth certification cycle.
+The audit plan included an audit of the General Manager (GM) as the last interview before the closing meeting.
+During the interview with the GM, you audit clause 10.3 (Continual improvement).
+The dialogue is as follows.

 ABC is a large lubricant oils manufacturer located in country A. Due to tax exemption and other economic issues, they decided to move the whole plant to a neighbouring country B. They moved every single piece of the plant (equipment, systems); the new plant has the same layout, the same dimensions, the same suppliers of raw materials and the same customers.
 Even more, most personnel accepted to move to country B.

 They operate a third-party certified EMS; the certificate was transferred to the new plant after a half-day audit from the certification body.
-You are auditing ABC's EMS in the new location, representing ABC's largest customer.
+You are auditing ABC ' s EMS in the new location, representing ABC ' s largest customer.
 When interviewing the Environmental Manager (EM), you ask:

 You: Can I see the plan you developed to keep under control the impact of the EMS due to the change of site?